logo for marriage-success-secrets.com

 These statistics about children and divorce are pretty shocking, aren’t they?

-The PHYSICALLY Damaging Statistics About Children and Divorce
+The PHYSICALLY Damaging Children and Divorce

-8. Children of divorce are at a greater risk to experience injury, asthma, headaches and speech defects than children whose parents have remained married.
+statistics about children and divorce8.
+Children of divorce are at a greater risk to experience injury, asthma, headaches and speech defects than children whose parents have remained married.
 (Dawson, “Family Structure and Children’s Health and Well Being” National Health Interview Survey on Child Health, Journal of Marriage and the Family)

 9. Following divorce, children are fifty percent more likely to develop health problems than two parent families.
 (Angel, Worobey, “Single Motherhood and Children’s Health”)